-- Building stakeholder capacity and innovation via a range of technological, communications, public education, and knowledgesharing projects - including a selection of special local interest projects that, in the NMVTRC's assessment address critical local issues and have potential national benefits. - Disrupting Separated Parts Markets by: - pursuing a range of countermeasures to: - protect legitimate trading via the more effective use of commercial agreements between insurers, repairers and recyclers, and consumer education; - ii. modernise regulatory regimes to optimise their efficiency and effectiveness and crack down on non-complying enterprises; - facilitate progression towards a secure and environmentally sound vehicle decommissioning system for end-of-life vehicles; and - iv. facilitate intelligence gathering in respect to the export of stolen vehicles and parts. - · Disrupting Vehicle Laundering Markets by: - continuing to monitor the management of written-off vehicles and improving high-risk vehicle inspection regimes; and - working with related agencies to further promote consumer awareness of the Personal Property Securities Register. - · Diverting Young Offenders by: - supporting innovative means of delivering young offender programs which are consistent with the NMVTRC's best practice model in conjunction with the business and non-government sectors; and - leveraging the development of existing educational resources to engage and inform young people of the potential risks, consequences and long term impacts of becoming involved in vehicle crime.
+- Disrupting Separated Parts Markets by: - pursuing a range of countermeasures to: - protect legitimate trading by encouraging the development of industry-lead commercial agreements between insurers, repairers and recyclers, and consumer education; - ii. modernise regulatory regimes to optimise their efficiency and effectiveness and crack down on non-complying enterprises; - facilitate progression towards a secure and environmentally sound vehicle decommissioning system for end-of-life vehicles; and - iv. facilitate intelligence gathering in respect to the export of stolen vehicles and parts. - Disrupting Vehicle Laundering Markets by: - continuing to monitor the management of written-off vehicles and improving high-risk vehicle inspection regimes; and - working with related agencies to optimise consumer awareness of stolen and written-off vehicle information via the Personal Property Securities Register. - Diverting Young Offenders by: - supporting innovative means of delivering young offender programs which are consistent with the NMVTRC's best practice model in conjunction with the business and non-government sectors; and - leveraging the development of existing educational resources to engage and inform young people of the potential risks, consequences and long term impacts of becoming involved in vehicle crime.